ramrom/rams_dot_files/cheatsheets/unixy_tools_cheatsheet.md

 # tac - opposite of cat, output file in reverse order of lines to stdout
 tac file

+# touch - create an empty file
+touch foofile

+# truncate - shrink or extend file size
+truncate --size 1 foofile  # only keep the first byte of file, truncate rest

 # cp - copy
 cp -al dirA dirB  # recursively hardlink everything in dirA to dirB